jdinicola/sigmund/README.md

 git clone https://github.com/jdinicola/sigmund.git
 ````

-Or download from [here](https://github.com/jdinicola/sigmund/archive/master.zip) as a zip file or
+Or download from [releases page](https://github.com/jdinicola/sigmund/releases) as a zip file or

 ## Installation and configuration